DataDog/integrations-core/docker_daemon/README.md

 ## Agent v6

-The new docker check is named `docker` and no longer `docker_daemon`.
-All features are ported, excepted the following deprecations:
+The new docker check is named `docker`.
+Starting from version 6.0, the Agent won't load the `docker_daemon` check anymore, even if it is still available and maintained for Agent version 5.x.
+All features are ported on version >6.0 , excepted the following deprecations:

   * the `url`, `api_version` and `tags*` options are deprecated, direct use of the [standard docker environment variables](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) is encouraged.
   * the `ecs_tags`, `performance_tags` and `container_tags` options are deprecated.
 Every relevant tag is now collected by default.